peteash10/art.peteashton.com/_posts/2014-07-07-Bham-Obscura-first-camera.md

 image: /assets/images/BCO1_t.jpg
 ---

 [Birmingham Camera Obscura](http://bhamobscura.com) is an ongoing project co-founded by [Jenny Duffin](http://www.jennyduffin.com) and myself in 2014.
-The story goes that we met when running a [pinhole camera workshop](http://art.peteashton.com/BAF-pinhole/) where a off-hand comment about turning the classroom into a giant camera caused us to pause, look at each other and the rest is history.
+The story goes that we met when running a [pinhole camera workshop](http://art.peteashton.com/BAF-pinhole/) where an off-hand comment about turning the classroom into a giant camera caused us to pause, look at each other and the rest is history.

 Having converted a [couple](http://art.peteashton.com/rotunda-obscura/) of [rooms](http://art.peteashton.com/theatre_obscura/), we built our first lens-based camera obscura in the summer of 2014.
-We didn't know what we were doing, but we knew it would be ineresting.
+We didn't know what we were doing, but we knew it would be interesting.
 Somehow we learned that +1 closeup filters focussed a projected image at roughly 1 metre, meaning we needed a 1 metre box.
 Neither of us knew anything about carpentry (something I've rectified since, and would highly recommend to any artist) and the resulting construction reflected that.

 We also knew we needed a mirror and spent a while shining torches at mirrors in charity shops until we found one that didn't "ghost".
 And finally we wanted it to be mobile, so a trip to the [local bike shop](https://birminghambikefoundry.org) was in order.